7 minutes

 ORDER BY EventTime

-The output should be a more compact list of logons to other hosts from the patient zero user account, thereby giving the responder easier overview of where to investigate next.
+The output should be a more concise list of logons to other hosts from the patient zero user account, providing the responder with an easier overview of where to investigate next.

 Getting a list of running processes

-An important thing to always have in mind when doing threathunts and investigations is ‘How does normal look like?’.
-Its always tough to answer that question as a consultant coming in to an environment, but Velociraptor can help in getting an overview of what’s running on the systems.
+An important thing to always keep in mind when doing threat hunts and investigations is, “What does normal look like?”
+It’s always tough to answer that question as a consultant coming into an environment, but Velociraptor can help provide an overview of what’s running on the systems.

-To get a list of running processes we can use the artefact Windows.System.Pslist
+To obtain a list of running processes, we can use the artefact Windows.System.Pslist

 .
-The output will be quite big, and it will therefore make sense to do some sorting and stacking on the output.
+The output will be quite large, so it makes sense to sort and stack the results.

-The following VQL query takes the output from the hunt, and only shows the unsigned binaries running on the systems:
+The following VQL query retrieves the output from the hunt and displays only the unsigned binaries running on the systems:

 SELECT Name,Exe,Commandline,Hash.SHA256 AS SHA256,Authenticode.Trusted,Username,Fqdn,count() AS Count FROM source()